-Fiscal Year 2018-19 EXPENSES The District's user charge consists of two components: a volume charge based on water consumption and a monthly service fee.
-The volume charge remains at \$1.65 per 1,000 gallons of water consumption and the monthly fee was increased from \$15.00 to \$16.00 per account effective March 31, 2018.
-Surcharge and sampling and monitoring charges assessed to commercial and industrial users increased effective March 31, 2018.
+The District's user charge consists of two components: a volume charge based on water consumption and a monthly service fee.
+The volume charge increased to \$1.70 from \$1.65 per 1,000 gallons of water consumption and the monthly fee increased from \$16.00 to \$17.00 per account effective March 31, 2019.
+Surcharge and sampling and monitoring charges assessed to commercial and industrial users increased effective March 31, 2019.
 The user charge is evaluated annually and is set to collect the revenues needed to cover the cost of sewer system and treatment plant operation, maintenance and replacement, and District administration.

-WASTEWATER TREATMENT REAL ESTATE TAXES This year the District levied \$1,204,200 for repairs to the sanitary sewer infrastructure, a 3.25% increase from last year.
-This levy results in a tax rate of \$0.0404 per \$100 of assessed value.
-A single-family residence with a market value of \$300,000 will pay \$40.40 in real estate taxes to the District in 2018.
-BILL PAYMENT OPTIONS EasyPay Program - A FREE automatic debit from your checking account.
-Enrollment may be done online at the District's website or by returning the enclosed yellow enrollment form to the District.
-District Office - Bills can be paid by mail, in person or via dropboxes located throughout the District.
-Invoice Cloud - An online billing portal where you can receive your bill and/or payment reminders or view your account online.
-Paperless billing is also available.
-Convenience fees apply to payments made through Invoice Cloud.
-Learn more about payment options at www.dgsd.org/your-account.
+REAL ESTATE TAXES

+This year the District levied \$1,243,700 for repairs to the sanitary sewer infrastructure, a 3.17% increase from last year.
+This levy results in a tax rate of \$0.0398 per \$100 of assessed value.
+A single-family residence with a market value of \$300,000 will pay \$39.80 in real estate taxes to the District in 2019.